-The CLC is the regulator of choice for businesses intending to offer conveyancing and probate activities.
-CLC practices may only deliver those legal services which the CLC has expressly licensed them to provide.
+The services we regulate: The CLC is the regulator of choice for businesses intending to offer conveyancing services (sometimes referred to as reserved instrument activities) and probate activities.
+Please let us know if you wish to provide these, or any other services, because CLC Practices may only deliver those legal services which the CLC has expressly licensed them to provide.
+Many of the practices we regulate also offer other types of legal services, such as